bolnel/nelsite1/content/articles/psm-2-certification-exam-preparation.md

 If you prefer to receive information in a more concise and structured way, you could buy a few books, for $15-25 on average.
 But still, read as many extra materials as your schedule allows.

 If you like the video format, there are video courses, like the [Advanced Scrum Master](https://www.udemy.com/course/ultimate-scrum-master-certification-agile-scrum-training-scrum-master-prep/) course on Udemy.
-The regular price is $50 but could be available for under $15 under the promotions Udemy regularly runs.
+It could be available for under $15 during the promotions Udemy regularly runs.

 Exam simulators, like this [PSM II exam simulator](https://www.udemy.com/course/scrum-master-2-6-practice-tests-scrum-guide-2021/) on Udemy, costs $20 but could be less with a promotional discount.